2005 Northwestern Wildcats football team

 The 2005 Northwestern Wildcats football team represented Northwestern University during the 2005 NCAA Division I-A football season.
 They played their home games at Ryan Field and participated as members of the Big Ten Conference.
-They were coached by Randy Walker.
-This was Randy's last season as the Wildcats' coach, as he would die from a heart attack following the season.
+They were led by seventh-year head coach Randy Walker.
 The Wildcats finished tied for 3rd place in the Big Ten with a conference record of 5–3.

+This would be Walker's last season as the Wildcats' coach, as he would die suddenly from a heart attack on June 29, 2006 at the age of 52.
+Linebackers coach/recruiting coordinator and Northwestern alum Pat Fitzgerald would be promoted to head coach on July 7, 2006.